 - Start – This is the lowest dollar amount that will still qualify for this bracket.

 - Stop – This is the highest dollar amount that will still qualify for this bracket.
-If you add a + after the number it will mean that amount or higher.
+Entering a plus + will include anything greater than the start value.

 - Type – This is the type of the bracket: Current Principal Balance, Original Principal Base, Next Due Amount, or Payment Amount.

 - Fee Amount – This is the amount of the fee that will be assessed on loans that fall into this bracket.

 Click Save, and then repeat these steps for however many intervals you want to set up.
 At your highest interval, you'll want to set the Stop value as "+", allowing that interval to catch any number from that point up.